folio-org/folio-org.github.io/community/guide-issues.md

 Using an Issue identifier within text Comments will automatically link to it, e.g. `FOLIO-298`.
+Note that it must be upper-case.

-Using an issue identifier in git commit messages will also automatically link to the Issue.
+Using such an issue identifier in git commit messages will also automatically link the Issue to the commits.

 Provide other relevant links, for example GitHub pull requests and Discuss topics.